What Is a Self-Sustaining Business?

 Creating a self-sustaining business is what gives a business value.
-Ask any business broker or trusted advisor involved in the transaction of a business sale, they’ll tell you it is the #1 thing true investors look for in a business!
+Ask any business broker or trusted advisor involved in the process of a business sale, they’ll tell you it is the #1 thing true investors look for in a business!